 Aluminium 6061-T6 is a subcategory of the 6061 aluminium alloy, one of the most widely used aluminium alloy categories in the world.
 The alloy is appreciated because of its versatile performance and all-around mechanical properties.
 The “T6” part of the 6061-T6 name indicates the type of tempering treatment process that this aluminium alloy type undergoes.

-Typically, and because the 6061-T6 alloy features the highest tensile strength of all 6061 types, it is used in applications where high strength to low weight ratios are critical.
+Typically, and because the 6061-T6 alloy features the highest tensile strength of all 6061 types, it is used in applications where high strength-to-weight ratios are critical.
 Examples include aircraft and aerospace applications, bicycle frames, fishing reel components, rifle components, vacuum chambers, and modelling products.

 |Ultimate Tensile Strength||38 ksi (262 MPa)|